paul2234/tinytensor/README.md

 Modify & copy files into your project directly as needed.

 ## Usage
+tinytensor tries to follow & encourage functional programming principles as much as possible, though we haven't followed this for backpropagation yet.

 ### Tensor operations & autograd
 ```python
 #adding two Tensors